Raathigesh/Raathigesh.github.io/_posts/2015-10-03-Code-Editors-I-Use.md

 - The startup time.
 I use this in a windows workstation with 16GB of RAM but still it takes a bit of time to start.
 - Intermitant Hangs.
 Yes!
 It hangs sometimes.
 I would love to see them gone.

+### The Pluging I Have Installed For Atom
+- atom-typescript

 So what about Brackets?
 I tried brackets around 6 months ago but I was not very impressed with it as a Code editor.
 It seems like bracket's target is more towards UI developers with the tight intergration to Adobe's eco system.
 But again I didn't try the recent releases, So I can't say much.
 Maybe I should give it a try again.

 ## Visual Studio Code